 The age range of the respondents can be seen in Figure 1 below.
 52% of the respondents were female, 48% male, and 40% had children under the age of 18 whilst the other 60% did not.
+The age range of the respondents can be seen in Figure 1 below.
+52% of the respondents were female, 48% male, and 40% had children under the age of 18 whilst the other 60% did not.

-Figure 1 - The age range of survey respondents
+We wanted to establish how comfortable our

-We wanted to establish how comfortable our respondents were with interacting via the internet.
+respondents were with interacting via the internet.
 Our results (see Figure 2 below) showed that 90% of them were either comfortable or very comfortable using the internet to buy things from companies that they knew.